mlp-s2-22/website/pages/components.md

 __Tip:__ Read or even start the workshop materials before the workshop on Friday so you have chance to become familiar with that weeks tasks.
 This will mean you have more time in the workshop to ask questions to the tutors/lecturers and discuss problems with other students.

 #### Access to Materials
 Workshop materials will be released on [Github](https://github.com/mlp-s2-22) each week.
-Each student will have their own repository that they can use to "push" and "pull" their work.
+Each student will have their own repository that they can `clone`, `push`, and `pull` their work.
 For example, your repository for the first workshop will be something like "w01-workshop-username".
+After the deadline, you will not be able to `push` any more work.
 You are able to work with others on your worksheets (as mentioned above), but each team member is expected to individually submit a notebook to their repository before the deadline.
 For suggested setups and workflows for the worksheets, please read the [Setup Guidance](https://mlp-s2-22.github.io/website/pages/setup.html) page.